flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 Vue to be more efficient instead of destroying the current route component and re-instantiating it, it reuses the current instance.

-When this happens, Vue calls the `beforeRouteUpdate` lifecycle event.
+When this happens, Vue calls the `beforeRouteUpdate` life cycle event.
 There you can perform any operation you need:

 ```js
 const Post = {